Top 15 Stock Price Banners On Mining Websites

-This is another example of a well branded, easy-to-read, stock price banner.
-Like Pasinex and others, they opted to also display the price of their main commodity.
-With the dark background they were able to make the numbers pop with their gold branding.
+Gatling’s ticker is another example of a well-branded, easy-to-read, stock price banner.
+Like Pasinex and others, they also opted to display the price of their main commodity.
+With the dark background, they were able to make the numbers pop with their gold branding.

-Another example of a simple way of highlighting the commodities of their projects as well as their listings.
-The simplicity doesn’t pull away from the banner or the main image, which in nice.
+Cararc’s stock banner is another example of a simple way of highlighting the commodities of their projects as well as their listings.
+The simplicity doesn’t pull away from the main image, which is nice.

 This stock price banner uses gold nicely to highlight the commodities and indexes.
-And just like Teck, it uses red and green so investors can quickly figure out how the are doing on any given day.
-As an aside, I saw Ivan Bebek present at Mines & Money Americas last May in Toronto for the 3 minute Mining Pitch Battle – he was robbed of the victory.
+And just like Teck, it uses red and green so investors can quickly figure out how they are doing on any given day.
+As an aside, I saw Ivan Bebek present at Mines & Money Americas last May in Toronto for the 3-minute Mining Pitch Battle – he deserved the victory.

 I wanted to give Ascendant a shout-out to their PDAC booth.
-In my opinion they have the nicest backdrop of all the mining companies in the Investors Exchange.
+In my opinion, they have the most attractive backdrop of all the mining companies in the Investors Exchange.

 Their stock price banner is very subtle, which is why I like it.
-It’s aligned in the centre just like the rest of their text on their homepage banner.
-Additionally, I’m a big fan of transparency (in the legal/ethics sense) and appreciate they note that their pricing is delayed by 20 minutes.
-Not everything has to be in real time!
+It’s centred like the rest of their text on their homepage banner.
+Additionally, I’m a big fan of transparency (in the legal/ethics sense) and appreciate they note that their pricing is 20 minutes delayed.
+Not everything has to be in real-time!

-Alexco nicely displays their stock price inside a boxy design.
-Separating out their main commodity makes the information easier to distill and quickly lets any potential investor know what type of mining company they are.
+Alexco nicely displays its stock price inside a boxy design.
+Separating their main commodity makes the information easier to distill and quickly lets any potential investor know what type of mining company they are.

-In their stock price banner they utilize their two main branded colours well.
-But I included this example because to the right of the stock price they highlight key information to their stakeholders immediately upon landing on site.
+In their stock price banner, they utilize their two primary branded colours well.
+To the right of the stock price, they highlight vital information to their stakeholders immediately upon landing on site.

 As you can see, there are many ways to include your stock price banner on your website.
-The above examples shows the variety and customization available to including these on your website.
+The above examples show the variety and customization available to add these to your site.